Skip to main content

 Version: 3.0.0

-This guide will walk you through the process of configuring your own Instance backend on a Kubernetes cluster for use with Ascend.
+This guide walks you through configuring your own Ascend Instance backend on a Kubernetes cluster.

 Prerequisites

-• The ability to run commands in your terminal to interact with your Kubernetes cluster
+• Terminal access to interact with your Kubernetes cluster

 cat /var/run/secrets/kubernetes.io/serviceaccount/token | pbcopy